 Brooding Chicks without Electricity

 Once you have an established flock, the mother hens can do the brooding.
 Choose a breed known for being good mothers.
-Heritage dual purpose breeds are an ideal choice since dual purpose chicken breeds tend to have large bodies that will do better in cold winters without a heat lamp.
-Historically, all chick you’d better believe that any chicken raised was going to be dual purpose.
-Once a chicken was done producing eggs, it still had one more gift to give.
+Heritage dual-purpose breeds are an ideal choice since dual-purpose chicken breeds tend to have large bodies that will do better in cold winters without a heat lamp.

 But you have to start somewhere.
 Buying pullets, or chicks raised out for you, is one option.
 I’m not fond of this option, because I’ve found that chickens are creatures of habit.
-They learn one master and one coop.
-They can learn new routines, but they’ll never be as friendly or as manageable as chicks you raised yourself.

 Our local agricultural supply shop takes chick orders, and the first delivery comes in February.
 Those will have to have a heat lamp.
 Their last delivery comes in early June, right about the time we’re getting our last frost.
-We’ve successfully raised seasonal meat chickens in our garage in a Rubbermaid tote without a heat lamp for the past 5 years and never lost a chick.

 Be sure to give them plenty of dry shavings, and order enough chicks that they can huddle together at night.
 Each year we’ve ordered a minimum of 30 chicks.
-After 2-3 weeks, the little guys move out to a chicken tractor or start free ranging.
+After 2-3 weeks, the little guys move out to a chicken tractor or start free-ranging.

 Overwintering Chickens without Heat

-The trick to keeping chickens healthy in winter is to avoid moisture and drafts.
-Chickens can withstand surprisingly low temperatures, provided they’re kept in a dry, draft-free coop.
 In the summer, chickens need good ventilation, but in the winter they need to be sealed in tight.
 Look for gaps between boards, and make sure there are no leaks in the roof.
 Any leaking water can be the end of them all.

 In our first chicken coop at our old home, we built double walls and added insulation.
 Once we moved, there was already an old garden shed in the perfect spot, so we repurposed it as a coop.